SAMPLE & BULK LEAD TIMES

 AVERAGE SAMPLE LEAD TIMES

 Lead times for samples will much depend on the fabric and trim availability.
-If sample yardage is not available to purchase, then the bulk fabric must be purchased during sample stage in order to make final samples to approve for bulk production.
+If sample yardage is not available to purchase, then the bulk fabric must be purchased during the sample stage in order to make final samples to approve for bulk production.
 If the fabric is to be knitted from scratch, then around 60 days must be allowed for fabric to be made.
 This will however reduce bulk production time.

 BALI: 30 - 45 days for first round of fit samples including lab dips and print strike – off, 10 days for revised samples and 20 - 40 days for Proto/SMS.